NDepend Blog

 Lack of Cohesion of Methods and Design Principles

 When it comes to your code, you want to shoot for having cohesion in your codebases.
 Think of it with the mantra, “Things that need to change together should exist together.”
-In this vein, cohesion and LCOM tie in with two design principles you may have heard of:
+In this vein, cohesion and LCOM tie in with two design ideas you may have heard of:

 The SRP, one of the so-called SOLID principles, states that a code element should have a single reason to change.
 Admittedly, this is a little subjective, but you can understand it by thinking of our example classes above.
 Why would someone change NumberManipulator?
 Well, you’d change it in order to allow clients of the class to do different things to _number.
 What about for the non-cohesive version?
 More or less the same basic reasoning but for three different versions of _number.
 Yikes.